leslieyu608/AI_Final_Project/README.md

 ## Result 3
 ### Input
-`Write a righteous story about a group of superheroes who ultimately destroy the super villain`
+`Write a righteous story about a group of superheroes who ultimately destroy the super villain.`

 ### Outputs
 See `result3.txt`.